 - Polyols: Sugar alcohols and fruits that have pits or seeds

-According to WebMD, FODMAPs pull water into your digestive tract and have the power to make you bloat.
-If you eat too many of these foods, they tend to stay in your gut and ferment.
+FODMAPs pull water into your digestive tract and have the power to make you bloat.
+If you eat too many FODMAPs vegetables, they tend to stay in your gut and ferment.
 Gross.

 A FODMAP diet is an elimination diet that will help you figure out what foods are causing you to bloat or feel sick.
-It was developed by a team of researchers, from Monash University in Australia, who were the first to prove that low FODMAP diets improved IBS symptoms, according to Medical News Today.
-You start this type of diet by eliminating high FODMAP foods from your daily menu and sticking to low FODMAP foods.
+It was developed by a team of researchers, from Monash University in Australia, who were the first to prove that low FODMAP diets improved IBS symptoms, such as bloating at night.
+You start this type of diet by eliminating high FODMAP foods from your daily menu and sticking to low FODMAP fruit, vegetables, and general food.

 Here are some specific examples of the foods you’ll want to eat less of, according to Harvard: